coder-Rishi05/Mongodb/readme.md

 Collections names are case sensitive. feilds name within documents are also case sensitive.

-db.Product.insertOne({name:'thapa', age:30}); // here both the products will be diffrent.z
+db.Product.insertOne({name:'thapa', age:30}); // here both the products will be diffrent. not the same. db.product.insertOne({name:'thapa', age:30});
-db.product.insertOne({name:'thapa', age:30});

 ```